salvalcantara/pid-tuning-bda58/src/pages/index.md

           ### Analysis of the smooth/tight-servo/regulation tuning approaches

-          Now, it makes sense to compare the two considered approaches so far.
+          It makes sense to compare the two approaches seen so far.
 In particular, the first one, as in traditional IMC, is referred to as Lambda Tuning, while the second one introduces a new parameter and is accordingly referred to as Gamma Tuning.
 Which are the limits of each approach and when is one preferred over the other?